Kansas 3rd Congressional District: Sharice Davids, Amanda Adkins debate

-KANSAS CITY, Mo. — FOX4 will host a debate between candidates running to represent Kansas’ 3rd Congressional District on Tuesday night, where incumbent U.S. Representative Sharice Davids (D) faces challenger Amanda Adkins (R) in a rematch of a 2020 race.
+KANSAS CITY, Mo.
+(WDAF) – WDAF-TV hosted a debate between candidates running to represent Kansas’ 3rd Congressional District on Tuesday night, where incumbent U.S. Representative Sharice Davids (D) faces challenger Amanda Adkins (R) in a rematch of a 2020 race.

+A replay of the debate is available on demand in the video player on this page.

 Davids is Kansas’ only Democratic representative in Congress and ran unopposed in the August primary.
 Adkins is a former Kansas Republican Party chair and a former Cerner executive, who won her primary easily by defeating John McCaughrean by a 77%-23% margin.